SpiderLabs/Responder/README.txt

 - Built-in HTTP Auth server.
-  In order to redirect HTTP Authentication to this tool, you will need to set the option -r to 1 for Windows version older than Vista (NBT-NS queries for HTTP server lookup are sent using the Workstation Service name suffix).
+  In order to redirect HTTP Authentication to this tool, you will need to set the option -r to On for Windows version older than Vista (NBT-NS queries for HTTP server lookup are sent using the Workstation Service name suffix).
 For Vista and higher, LLMNR will be used.
 This server supports NTLMv1, NTLMv2 hashes *and* Basic Authentication.
 This server